What should an options weekly review include?

 3. Audit plan adherence

 Separate outcome quality from execution quality.
 A profitable trade can still be a process error, and a losing trade can still follow the plan well.
+This is the stage where the risk plan checklist, entry checklist, and exit checklist give you something objective to compare against.

 | Question | What to look for |